johnofleek/PiloT/networkManagerDocs/README.md

  OS and the USB interface of the Pilot cellular HAT board.

-Network manager can replace the functionality provided by *dhcpcd* which is installed by default in the current versions (2019) of Raspbian and has the advantage that it is able to manage celluar modems as well as the usual WiFi and Ethernet network interfaces
+Network manager can replace the functionality provided by *dhcpcd* which is installed by default in the current versions (2019) of Raspbian.
+Network manager has the advantage that it is able to automate the management of many cellular modems as well as managing the usual WiFi and Ethernet network interfaces

 For a quick overview of network manager take a look at [wikipedia](https://en.wikipedia.org/wiki/NetworkManager).
  Network manager has multiple interfaces - graphical, command line and an API.